Google’s Imagen text-to-image synthesizer creates strikingly accurate ‘photos’

 corgi in sushi house google imagen

-In their research paper, Google scientists confirmed that existing pre-trained large language models perform fairly well in creating images from text input.
+In their research paper, Google computer scientists confirmed that existing pre-trained large language models perform fairly well in creating images from text input.
 With Imagen, they simply increased the language model size and found that it led to more accurate results.

 google imagen